magento/commerce-data-export/SalesOrdersDataExporter/README.md

 ```shell
 bin/magento indexer:reindex sales_order_data_exporter_v2
 ```

-Note currently reindexing is limited to orders modified in the last 7 days.
+Reindexing is currently limited to orders modified in the last 7 days.

+Note that `commerce-data-export:orders:link` will assign uuids to the orders older than last 7 days but only orders modified within that timeframe will be exported.